Skip to Content

 Namibia road trip cost

-You can travel through Namibia on different budgets depending on how much comfort you need if you’re ready to camp in your tent every night and cooking food or you rather would like to have a luxury holiday staying in lodges, eating out, and doing some costly activities like skydiving or scenic flights over the desert.
+Overall a road trip through Namibia is quite expensive especially if you’re planning to stay in lodges.
+Car rental, petrol, accommodation, and entrance fees result in high expenses.
+You can travel through Namibia on different budgets depending on how much comfort you need.
+If you’re ready to camp in a tent every night and cook food your spending will be lower.
+If you want to have more comfort, stay in lodges, eat out, and do some costly activities like skydiving or scenic flights over the desert then your Namibia road trip will be quite expensive.

 The cost of accommodation

-Camping is the cheapest accommodation option in Namibia if you have your own tent.
+Camping with your own tent is the cheapest accommodation option for a road trip through Namibia.
 Campsites can be found everywhere from the Namib desert to Etosha National Park and Windhoek.
-The average price for camping is NAD 200/US$ 13 per person.
-Camping in Etosha National Park is more expensive from NAD 350/US$ 23 per person.
-In bigger places, you can find hostels that charge about NAD 300/US$ per bed.
-For 10 nights of camping, you’ll spend NAD 2000-2500/US$ 135-170 per person.
+The average price for camping is NAD 300/US$16 per person.
+Camping in Etosha National Park is more expensive from NAD 420/US$22 per person.
+In bigger towns, you can find hostels for NAD 400/US$20-25 per bed.

 Hotels and lodges are quite pricey, especially outside cities and towns.
-Prepare to pay for a fancy room or a luxury tent at a lodge between NAD 1000-1300/US$ 70-90 per person.
-In bigger places, you can find plenty of guesthouses and hotels at affordable prices, from NAD 300/US$ 20 per person.
-To reduce the cost you can alter camping with staying indoors.
-For 10 nights you’ll pay between NAD 10 000-12 000/US$ 700-800 per person.
+Prepare to pay for a room or a luxury tent at a lodge between NAD 1400 and 2000/US$75-105 per person.
+In towns, you can find mid-range hotels for NAD 1200/US$65 for a double room.
+To reduce your expenses you can alter campsites and hotels.

 Car rental prices in Namibia

-Just like with accommodation it all depends on what car you rent, what gear is included, and what time of the year you rent it.
-To rent a Toyota Hilux 4×4 Single cab (1-2 people) with a rooftop tent and camping gear will cost you in the low season (December – March) – US$93/NAD 1385 per day; in the peak season (July, August) – US$170/NAD 2500 per day.
-For 10 days you’ll pay between US$ 900 and US$ 1600 for the car.
+It depends on what car you rent, what gear is included, and what time of the year you rent it.
+To rent an SUV with a rooftop tent and camping gear for 3-5 people will cost you in the low season (November to June) around US$140 per day; in the peak season (July and August) around US$220 per day.
+For a 10-day road trip, you’ll pay between US$ 1400 and US$ 2200 for a car with a roof-top tent.

-It’s up to you to decide to pay more for a rental car with a roof-top tent and save on accommodation or to rent a car without camping gear and pay more for accommodation.
+It’s up to you to decide to pay more for a rental car with a rooftop tent and save on accommodation or to rent a car without camping gear and pay more for accommodation.
+If you’re really on a tight budget you can bring some camping gear (tent, sleeping pads, sleeping bags) with you and rent a smallish car.
+Then you save on both car rental and accommodation.

 Petrol will be another big expense due to long driving distances.
-1L of petrol in Namibia costs NAD 13/US$ 0,88 which is quite cheap compared to other countries including South Africa.
+1L of petrol in Namibia costs NAD 21/US$1 which is cheap than in South Africa.

-Entrance fees to national parks in Namibia are not very high.
-Prepare to pay NAD 150-200/US$ 10-13 per person.
+Entrance fees to the national parks in Namibia are not very high.
+Prepare to pay NAD 150-200/US$8-10 per person per day.

-Spending on food and water depends a lot on if you cook for yourself (having camping gear is quite handy again) or if you eat a couple of times a day at a restaurant or cafe.
+How much you’ll spend on food and water depends on if you cook for yourself or if you eat a couple of times a day at a restaurant or cafe.
 If you’re going to cook even if you buy meat every day it won’t be very expensive.
-We spent about NAD 150/US$ 10 on food per person per day.
-There are some budget options for eating out e.g. fast food places (Hungry Lion, Wimpy, KFC, etc.) they can be found at petrol stations and towns.
-Most lodges have restaurants but like everything else there it won’t be cheap.
+On our Namibia road trip, we spent about NAD 280/US$15 on food per person per day.
+There are some budget options for eating out e.g. fast food places (Hungry Lion, Wimpy, KFC, etc.) or cafes in big supermarkets.
+Most lodges have restaurants but the food there is pricy.

 Namibia road trip route map